conduition/conduition.io/source/_posts/fast-slh-dsa.md

 I experimented with multithreading to parallelize SLH-DSA at these different levels in the algorithm, and compared the results using a machine with four CPU cores.

 First I tried parallelizing at the level of WOTS chains.
 I spun up four background workers whose sole job was to compute Winternitz chain tips given an input hash.
-However, it actually resulted in a 10-30% _increase_ in runtime.
+However, it actually resulted in a 10-30% _increase_ in runtime (slower).

 Profiling revealed that the inter-thread communication overhead nullified the runtime savings from parallelizing these hash chain computations.
 This was because each hash chain was only 16 iterations long in the NIST parameter sets, which only takes a few thousand nanoseconds on my machine.
 Each thread spent almost as much time communicating as it spent computing hashes.

 Next, I tried [parallelizing the computation of XMSS merkle nodes instead of WOTS hash chains](https://github.com/conduition/slh-experiments/commit/4a01b2bf42423cf299d501ee2349c5d7662f5608), specifically during signing.
-This resulted in very succinct code, and also gave better results across all parameter sets, featuring a \~40% runtime reduction compared to single-threaded code.
+This resulted in very succinct code, and also gave better results across all parameter sets, featuring a \~40% signing runtime reduction compared to single-threaded code.

 | Operation | Single Threaded | Multi Threaded | Multi Threaded + AVX2 |
 |:-:|:-:|:-:|:-:|